Beilong-Tang/tsslm_latex_src/README.md

 - [ ] Add explanation for how to use whisper base to model the transcript
 - [x] Table 2 add more explanation
 - [ ] Github code finishes
+- [ ] check and ask if it is fine to captialize the title